geodynamics/pylith/docs/user/examples/strikeslip-2d/step05-greensfns.md

 ## Visualizing the results

-In {numref}`fig:example:strikeslip:2d:step05:impulses` we use the `viz/plot_slip_impulses.py` Pyhon script to visualize the slip impulses.
+In {numref}`fig:example:strikeslip:2d:step05:impulses` we use the `viz/plot_slip_impulses.py` Python script to visualize the slip impulses.
 In {numref}`fig:example:strikeslip:2d:step05:solution` we use the `pylith_viz` utility to visualize the y displacement field.
 You can move the slider or use the `p` and `n` keys to change the increment or decrement slip impulses (shown as different time stamps).